Heading to Tennessee? We share the best places to vacation in Tennessee, perfect for all types of travelers to the state.

 Pigeon Forge also has big music and performing arts scene going on; its major attractions include Smoky Mountain Opry and dinner theaters, like Dolly Parton’s Dixie Stampede.
 The amazing nightlife around Dollywood wouldn’t let you sleep, and there are always a number of restaurants, themed bars, gift shops, and outlet malls waiting to serve you.

 If you visited Tennessee and didn’t visit Cades Cove, why did you even visit Tennessee?
 That’s right.
 Cades Cove is a beautiful, green-filled valley in the Tennessee section of the Great Smoky Mountains National Park.
-It is undoubtedly one of the most scenic places in Tennessee, attracting over two million tourists a year, being singlehandedly the most popular destination for visitors in Tennessee.
+It is undoubtedly one of the most scenic places in Tennessee, attracting over two million tourists a year, and being singlehandedly the most popular destination for visitors in Tennessee.
 The reason Cades Cove is so beautiful is that the state has played its part well to preserve the homesteads, abundant wildlife, and mountain views of the area.
 There is literally no industrialization or construction on a large green place, which keeps the place as natural as it should be.

 There are multiple other places to visit in Tennessee, including Chattanooga and Cherokee Reservoir, and multiple beautiful lakes, such as Watauga Lake, Chickamauga Lake, Tims Ford Lake, Watts Bar Lake, Boone Lake, and much more.